b92c/b92c/README.md

 ## Public information 💡

 My name is Brayann Barbosa.
 I currently live in Espírito Santo, Brazil, and my job is to design solutions and implementations.

-I have solid knowledge in PHP and basic notions of NodeJS.
-I am passionate about the Linux universe and the Open Source world.
-I love software development, the possibilities and facilities that technology brings to our daily lives.
+I love software development and the possibilities and facilities that technology world brings to our lives.

-## Detailed information 🔍

-* **Name**: Brayann W. F. Barbosa
-* **Age**: 29
-* **Living in**: Espírito Santo, Brazil
-* **Stack**: PHP - CakePHP / Laravel - UIKit / Bootstrap - SQL - Docker / AWS
-* **University**: No. My knowledge comes from research and practice.
+## Stack 📖
+* **Frontend**: HTML5, CSS3, JavaScript(ECMA), jQuery, React, Bootstrap, Ulkit
+* **Backend**: PHP, CakePHP, Laravel, NodeJS, ExpressJS, SQL, MySQL
+* **Devops**: Linux, Docker, AWS
+* **Lowcode**: WordPress, Elementor

 ## Curiosities about me 🤩

-* I love martial arts and train Muay Thai every week.
+* I love martial arts and training Muay Thai 3 times week.
 * I had a "sensei" who teaches a lot about programming and that with each encounter I advance a lot with my knowledge.
 Today I try to help others as he helps me;
 * I love my wife and child most of all.